Campus Services

 The University has an on-campus post office located at 887 South Matlack Street, 610-436-2744.

 Resident students receive their mail at their residence halls.
-To ensure prompt delivery, the complete and correct addresses for the facility should be used.
+To ensure prompt delivery, the complete and correct address for the facility should be used.

 Student Services, Incorporated (SSI)

 Student Services, Incorporated (SSI) is a not-for-profit organization primarily designed to serve the students of West Chester University.
 The objective of this corporation is to initiate, regulate, and operate the financial matters of student organizations and campus activities.
-Such activities include the management of the WCU RAM CARD, WCU Campus Store, SSI Business Office, WCUR, Ram Shop, student publications, student organizations, ticket services, student programming, intercollegiate athletics, and the graduate student association.
-SSI also manages various business relationships such as banking, vending, and other necessary relationships.
+Such activities include the management of the WCU RAM CARD, WCU Campus Store, SSI Business Office, WCUR, student publications, student organizations, ticket services, student programming, intercollegiate athletics, and the graduate student association.
+SSI also manages various business relationships such as banking and other necessary relationships.
+Revenues from SSI's operations benefit WCU students such as the WCU Veterans Center, Dowdy Multicultural Center, student scholarships, major donor to build new construction on campus, dive center renovations, food pantry support, textbook scholarships, food insecurity support, micro awards for students and much more.
+SSI has been a proud partner with WCU for over 35 years.

 In fiscal matters and in various policy-making areas, the final authority rests with the president of the University.